Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Implementation of Approximate Counters

 \paragraph{Packing $O(\log n)$ Approximate Counters.} Each node in $\H$ stores $\dmax = \log n$ approximate counters.
-These counters are stored in $O(\log\log n)$ words by packing $O(\log n/\log \log n)$ counters in the floating pointer representation into each word.
-Thus, with the aid of lookup tables of size $O(n^\epsilon)$, the following lemma is straightforward. \begin{lemma} The following operations are supported on approximate counters (runtimes are given in parenthesis):
+These counters are stored in $O(\log\log n)$ words by packing $O(\log n/\log \log n)$ approximate counters in the floating pointer representation into each word.
+With the aid of lookup tables of size $O(n^\epsilon)$, the following lemma is straightforward.